 If business property is disposed of, taken out of service, or moved out of North Carolina prior to the end of the five year period in which the credit is claimed, the credit expires and a taxpayer may not take any remaining installment of the credit except for the portion of an installment that accrued in a previous year and had been carried forward.
-(G.S.
-105-129.16(b))

 3. Credit for Investing in Renewable Energy Property (G.S.
-105-29.16A)

-(Effective for taxable years beginning on or after January 1, 2000.
-The credit sunsets effective for renewable energy property placed in service on or after January 1, 2006)
+105-129.16A) (Effective for taxable years beginning on or after January 1, 2000.
+The credit sunsets effective for renewable energy property placed in service on or after January 1, 2011.)